-With summer on the horizon dreams of sunny barbecues, al fresco cocktails and curling up with a book under a sunset sky are within reach of becoming a reality.
-One of the best ways to prepare for the season is to create your very own Garden of Eden by choosing furniture and accessories with which to enjoy these summertime pleasures.
+With long-awaited spring on the horizon, dreams of sunny barbecues, evening cocktails in the garden and curling up with a book under a sunset sky are within reach of becoming a reality.
+One of the best ways to prepare for the season is to create your very own garden paradise by choosing luxury garden furniture and accessories with which to enjoy these summertime pleasures.

 There are so many options out there and whilst it goes without saying that you should select pieces that resonate with your personal style, it’s also vital to consider the pros and cons of different materials.

 "It’s all about quality when selecting outdoor furniture, especially in the UK.
 It has to be able to withstand all seasons.— Laura Hammett"